 Overview,Organs and Function

-Our glandular systems are the communication network that regulates our ambitions and emotions, promotes growth and sexual identity, helps to control body temperatures, assists in the repair of broken tissue, and helps our bodies to generate energy.
+Our glandular system is the communication network that regulates our ambitions and emotions, promotes growth and sexual identity, helps to control body temperatures, assists in the repair of broken tissue, and helps our bodies to generate energy.

 Our glandular systems communicate using chemical substances called hormones.
 These hormones can stimulate reactions within the body that can last from a few hours to several days.